cyclejs-community/component-combinators/README.md

 `
 ```

-Syntax, whichever one chosen (we will work only with the first one) is but a detail.
+Syntax, whichever chosen (we will work only with the first one) is but a detail.
 What is important here is that :

 - the stream wiring concern has disappeared within the `Switch` combinator (i.e. has been